 (Le Chemin de la Liberte.)

 The Freedom trail was one of the escape routes used by civilians and allied servicemen during WW2.
 The route was operational throughout the war due to the bravery and determination of local families and the mountain guides known as passeurs.
 The Passeurs knew the mountains well, many of them being shepherds, forestry workers, miners or traders who used the many routes in their daily work.
-They were people who were not unfamiliar with life’s hardships and were prepared to risk their own lives to help hundreds of people escape the Nazi regime in France by fleeing to Spain.
+They were people who were not unfamiliar with life’s hardships and were prepared to risk their own lives to help others escape the Nazi regime in France by fleeing to Spain.

 While the route provided a lifeline to many people fleeing the horrors of war, oppression, imprisonment or forced labour, it was not a certainty that they would reach their destination.
 Bad weather, a lack of food, fatigue and poor equipment, often took their toll with many having to abandon their efforts while a few even perished along the way.
 It must also be remembered that once in Spain, evaders then needed to avoid hostile Spanish border patrols who were sympathetic to the Nazi regime in France.
 Many evaders were caught, imprisoned in Spain and often used by General Franco to barter with the Germans for food and provisions.